 So we have seen the uses of toners and how to use them.
 But do you know when to use a toner.
 Day or Night?
 Let me tell you.

 - Some toners can be used at any time of day.
 Even on top of sunscreen.
 Mist types toners and organic hydrosols fall in this category.

 - Exfoliating Toners are best used in the nights as some of them cause sun sensitivity.
-Also it is recommended to introduce your exfoliating toner slowly, starting with once a week and then increasing upto 4 times a week.
-If your skin isn’t sensitive it can be used every night as well depending upon the active you choose.
+Also, it is recommended to introduce your exfoliating toner slowly, starting with once a week and then increasing upto 4 times a week.
+If your skin isn’t sensitive it can be used every night as well depending upon the activity you choose.